Follow @nicky__fitness on Instagram for fitness content, lifestyle & free workouts

 There are many more workouts and training tips on @nicky__fitness Instagram.

-This time of year is often used to set goals.
+The start of the year is usually when we goal set.
 We think of what we want to achieve and try to make it come true in the year ahead.
 I’m sure you are all aware of SMART goal setting, making sure the goal is Specific, Measurable, Achievable, Realistic and Time bound, but are you following these steps.

 1) Writing it down, in detail?